Who should take the exam?

 For candidates taking the Fundamentals or Professional Practice Exams as part of their Agronomy or Soil Science certification requirements, the results will be emailed directly to the individual.
 The Soils Board is notified of your exam results.

 For candidates taking the Fundamentals or Professional Practice Exams as part of state licensing requirements, the results will be emailed to the state board and then forwarded to the exam participant.
-Except for Texas, which requires the individual to notify the board of their exam results.
+Except for South Carolina, Tennessee and Texas, that require the individual to notify the board of their exam results.